 Things to do in Grindelwald-First

-In this section, I’ll introduce to you each of them (cable car station sequence, 2nd to 4th).
+This section will introduce you to the cable car stations and the activities you can avail of from them.
 All the information in this section is based on the brochures you can download from Jungfrau.ch.
-They are accurate as of this writing, but I recommend that you check the link for updates.
+They are accurate as of this writing, but I recommend checking the link for updates.

 Midway through your cable car journey to First’s summit, you’ll arrive at Bort, the station and area where you can rent Trottibike scooters.

 What exactly are the Trottibike scooters?
-They are a type of scooter that has a suspension fork and tires of a bike with tread.
+They are a type of scooter with a suspension fork and tires of a bike with tread.
 Trottibike scooters are more rugged than regular scooters as they are used in transporting a person down the mountains.

-Basically, instead of sitting on a bike, you’ll stand up on a wide footboard as you move down the mountains.
+Instead of sitting on a bike, you’ll stand on a wide footboard as you move down the mountains.
 There are no seats and pedals.
 All you need is to balance the scooter or push your foot against the ground to gain speed.

-Grindelwald-First Trottibike scooter is an adventurous experience that starts in Bort cable car station, passing through beautiful meadows and farmhouses, ending in Grindelwald.
+Grindelwald-First Trottibike scooter is an adventurous experience that starts at Bort cable car station, passing through beautiful meadows and farmhouses, ending in Grindelwald.
 Along the way, you’ll see breathtaking views of the mountains from Eiger to Wetterhorn.
-Grindelwald-First Trottibike scooter is worth a try if you have the skills to use it.
+Grindelwald-First Trottibike scooter is worth trying if you have the skills to use it.

 Here are the views you will meet along your ride with the Trottibike scooter: